 - On October 12, 2016, Indivior was served with a subpoena for records from the State of Connecticut Office of the Attorney General under its Connecticut civil false claims act authority.
 The subpoena requests documents related to the Group's marketing and promotion of SUBOXONE® products and its interactions with a non-profit third-party organization.
-The Group is fully cooperating in this civil investigation. - On November 16, 2016, Indivior was served with a subpoena for records from the State of California Department of Insurance under its civil California insurance code authority.
+The Group has fully cooperated in this civil investigation. - On November 16, 2016, Indivior was served with a subpoena for records from the State of California Department of Insurance under its civil California insurance code authority.
 The subpoena requests documents related to SUBOXONE® Film, SUBOXONE® Tablet, and SUBUTEX® Tablet.
 The State of California served additional deposition subpoenas on Indivior in 2017 and served a subpoena in 2018 requesting documents relating to the bioavailability / bioequivalency of SUBOXONE® Film, manufacturing records for the product and its components, and the potential to develop dependency on SUBOXONE Film.
-The Group is fully cooperating in this civil investigation. - In June 2019, the Group learned that the State of Illinois Insurance Department is investigating potential violations of its Insurance Claims Fraud Prevention Act with respect to sales and marketing activity by the Company.
-The Group is fully cooperating in this civil investigation. - On July 1, 2019, the Indiana Attorney General issued a Civil Investigative Demand investigating potential violations of Indiana's Deceptive Consumer Sales Act with respect to sales and marketing activity by the Company.
+The Group has fully cooperated in this civil investigation and is in discussions aimed toward resolving the matter. - In June 2019, the Group learned that the State of Illinois Insurance Department is investigating potential violations of its civil Insurance Claims Fraud Prevention Act with respect to sales and marketing activity by the Company.
+The Group is in discussions aimed toward resolving this matter. - On July 1, 2019, the Indiana Attorney General issued a Civil Investigative Demand investigating potential violations of Indiana's Civil Deceptive Consumer Sales Act with respect to sales and marketing activity by the Company.
 The Group is cooperating fully in this civil investigation.